Type 1 diabetes is a lifelong (chronic) disease in which there is a high level of sugar (glucose) in the blood.

 Diabetes is diagnosed with the following blood tests:

-- Fasting blood glucose level -- Diabetes is diagnosed if it is higher than 126 mg/dL (7 mmol/L) two different times.
+- Fasting blood glucose level -- Diabetes is diagnosed if it is 126 mg/dL (7 mmol/L) or higher two different times.

-- Random (non-fasting) blood glucose level -- You may have diabetes if it is higher than 200 mg/dL (11.1 mmol/L), and you have symptoms such as increased thirst, urination, and fatigue.
+- Random (non-fasting) blood glucose level -- You may have diabetes if it is 200 mg/dL (11.1 mmol/L) or higher, and you have symptoms such as increased thirst, urination, and fatigue.
 (This must be confirmed with a fasting test.)

-- Oral glucose tolerance test -- Diabetes is diagnosed if the glucose level is higher than 200 mg/dL (11.1 mmol/L) 2 hours after you drink a special sugar drink.
+- Oral glucose tolerance test -- Diabetes is diagnosed if the glucose level is 200 mg/dL (11.1 mmol/L) or higher 2 hours after you drink a special sugar drink.

 Ketone testing is also used sometimes.
 The ketone test is done using a urine sample or blood sample.
 Ketone testing may be done to determine if someone with type 1 diabetes has had ketoacidosis.
 Testing is usually done: